-Supplemental medical plan that pays indemnity-based benefits to the member based on treatment of accidental injuries.
+Supplemental medical plan that pays indemnity-based benefits to the member based on treatment received for accidental injuries.
 Can be structured for 24-Hour or Off-Job coverage.

 Supplemental medical plan that pays a lump sum benefit to the member if they meet the diagnosis requirements for a covered condition.
-Sample conditions include: Cancer, Heart Attack, Strokes.
+Covered conditions typically include: Cancer, Heart Attack, Stroke, Major Organ Transplant/Failure, and End Stage Renal Failure.

 Commission structure that pays a level commission amount year after year, typically 10%, 15%, or 20%.